benjohnbarnes/Service/README.md

 }
 ```

-The example shows how the external interface of a service is simple and guides consuming units by using the domain types for input and output.
+The example shows how the external interface of a service is simple and guides consuming units to use the domain `Input` and `Output` types.

-In tests of `CatalogueSearchModel` Service provides easiy and consistent stubs of `CatalogueSearchService`.
-We can starts testing `CatalogueSearchModel` as soon as the service's `Input` and `Output` types are defined, before a `CatalogueSearchService` implementation is available.
+In tests of `CatalogueSearchModel` Service provides easy to use and consistent stubs of `CatalogueSearchService`.
+We can starts testing `CatalogueSearchModel` as soon as the service's `Input` and `Output` types are defined, before an implementation is available.

 A test might look like this: